 - Chemicals in urine become ammonia and burn the skin when in direct contact for too long

-- Chemicals in nappy soaking solutions, laundry detergents, fabric softeners, cleansing wipes, scented soaps and lotions and certain brands of disposable nappies can irritate baby’s skin
+- Chemicals in nappy soaking solutions, laundry detergents, fabric softeners, cleansing wipes, scented soaps and lotions and certain brands of disposable nappies can irritate baby’s skin and cause rash

-- Anti-fungal medicated creams applied too thick can burn
+- Anti-fungal medicated creams applied too thick can burn skin

 - Plastic pants keep your baby’s clothes clean and dry, but most prevent airflow.
 Clothes do not get wet and your baby is often left in a wet or dirty nappy for long periods.
 The skin remains wet and urine changes into ammonia that burns.
 The area becomes warm leaving it susceptible to thrush